rhelmstedter/coding-in-math-class/README.md

 Since my students are all on Chromebooks, all future projects use either [trinket.io](https://trinket.io) or [Google Colabortory (Colab)](https://youtu.be/xoo4mTujM1U).
 Trinket is great because the interface is intuitive, students will already be familiar with it from the intro, and you can output cool drawings using the turtle module.
 Unfortunately, it is only free for python 2 which has been sunsetted as of January 2020.
 While you can still use it, it is not longer being supported.
 Google Colab is a great (read: free, and still with nothing to download or install!) alternative because it integrates with google drive.
 It is built on the open-sourced Jupyter Notebook and designed for data science applications.

 ## Coding Activities
+Below is a collection of activities and other resources that can be used in the math classroom.
+All programs are written in python and executable in either google colab or trinket.

 - [Collatz Conjecture](coding-activities/Collatz-Conjecture.md)
 - [Gaussian Addition (aka Sum of Integers)](coding-activities/Gaussian-Addition.md)
 - [Sieve of Eratosthenes](coding-activities/Sieve-of-Eratosthenes.md)